MrRobotsAA/APTSniffer/README.md

 The “Recommended Weights” in the above example represent the auxiliary weight matrix data trained through our simulated fine-tuning mechanism.

-**An example question is as follows.**
+**An example of input for querying the large model is shown below.**

 You  are  an  experienced  APT traffic analysis expert.
 Please classify the following traffic support data  into  one  of  the  categories  below  based  on  the  reference information  provided.
-Categories:  Label0 Benign Traffic,  La- bel1 APT  Traffic.
+Categories:  Label0 Benign Traffic,  Label1 APT  Traffic.

 Exact Match:
 Benign: 20, APT: 50,